-The 2017 NACCHO Annual Conference, held at the Wyndham Grand Hotel in Downtown Pittsburgh, July 11-13, is the only national conference that speaks directly to the daily challenges and opportunities that local health officials and their staff face.
-The conference provides a venue for local public health department staff, partners, funders, and others who are interested and invested in local public health to share the latest research, ideas, strategies in local public health.
-Attendees will gain practical and effective tools, strategies, and concepts to confront the ongoing public health challenges facing local health departments today.
+The 2018 NACCHO Annual Conference is the only conference that speaks directly to the daily challenges and opportunities that local health officials and their staff face.
+The annual conference will be held July 10-12 at the New Orleans Marriott.
+The conference offers an opportunity for local health department staff, partners, funders, and individuals invested in local public health to share the latest research, ideas, strategies and innovations.
+Participants will build and network around the issues and topics that concern local public health.
+The 2018 conference theme is Unleashing the Power of Local Public Health.

-The passage of the Patient Protection and Affordable Care Act (ACA) in 2010 marked the greatest revolution in U.S. health policy since the 1960s.
-The law established the first National Prevention Strategy, brought new funding and increased focus for prevention and public health programs, and promoted the use of clinical preventive services and other critical evaluation and management measures.
-The ACA has provided important impetus for greater collaboration between the healthcare and public health systems for improved coordination and shared responsibility for better health outcomes for the populations they serve.
-It has also necessitated that local public health learn new techniques and skills to work with different healthcare delivery systems and to hire and train staff to meet these new demands.
+Public health has witnessed several benefits from bridging clinical medicine with population health.
+The Patient Protection and Affordable Care Act, enacted by the US Congress in 2010, marked the greatest revolution in US health policy since the 1960s.
+The law established the first National Prevention Strategy, added new funding for prevention, public health programs, and promoted the use of clinical preventive services and other measures.
+The ACA provides impetus for greater collaboration between the health-care and public health systems, which have traditionally operated separately with little interaction.

 NACCHO is the only national organization that hosts annual conferences that specifically address the needs and concerns of local health officials.
 Come and connect with good-natured colleagues from near and far to share your challenges and opportunities and learn about best practices and success stories.
 Engage with federal and local partners and gain insights from public health experts.
 With an average of 1,300 attendees, NACCHO Annual is big enough to be powerful and small enough to be personal.